Kiruthiha13/sql-ecommerce-datawarehouse-project/README.md

-🛍️ Olist Data Warehouse and Analytics Portfolio Project Welcome to the Olist Data Warehouse and Analytics portfolio project!
+# Olist Data Warehouse and Analytics Portfolio Project

+Welcome to the **Olist Data Warehouse and Analytics portfolio project!**

 This end-to-end data warehousing and analytics solution demonstrates how to turn raw e-commerce data into structured, insightful reporting using SQL-based engineering and analytical workflows.

-🧱 Data Architecture: Medallion Model
+## 🧱 Data Architecture: Medallion Model

 This project implements a modern data architecture using the Medallion (Lakehouse) Architecture, composed of three layers:

-🔹 Bronze Layer
+🔹 **Bronze Layer**

 Ingests raw data from Olist-provided CSV files.